History of reform of the House of Lords: Reforms of composition

 The House of Lords is composed of two major groups: the Lords Spiritual (who in modern times are the archbishops and some of the bishops of the Church of England) and the Lords Temporal (who are the peers who are members of the House of Lords).
 Although the basic distinction has existed since the origin of the House, the composition of both groups has changed over the centuries.

 Formerly, a second way of dividing members of the House of Lords was geographical.
-Before the Acts of Union 1707 unified England and Scotland (abolishing the unicameral Scottish Parliament), the Lords Temporal were all members of the Peerage of England (which for this purpose included Wales).
+Before the Acts of Union, 1707 unified England and Scotland (abolishing the unicameral Parliament of Scotland), the Lords Temporal were all members of the Peerage of England (which for this purpose included Wales).
 All holders of those titles (who were not disqualified for some reason) continued to have seats until the reforms of composition after 1997.
 For the representation of other geographical peerages see below.

 From the Reformation until 1801 the Lords Spiritual were all members of the Church of England, the Anglican church which operated in England and Wales in that period.
 For the changes in the geographical areas covered by the Lords Spiritual see below.